Non-trivial bundles and Algebraic Classical Field Theory: Observables

-It is also possible to formulate Definition \ref{funcclass} in terms of differentials instead of covariant derivative, then the above argument can be used again to show that regular and local functionals do not depend on the choice of the chart.
+We stress that in particular cases, such as when $B= M \times \mathbb{R}$, $TC^{\infty}(M) \simeq C^{\infty}(M) \times C^{\infty}_c(M)$, we are allowed to choose a trivial connection, in which case the differential and the covariant derivative coincide.
+It is also possible to formulate Definition \ref{def_1_func_classes} in terms of differentials instead of covariant derivatives, then the above arguments can be used backward to show that regular and local functionals are intrinsic.\\

-When dealing with microlocal functionals we will sometimes use the following notation coming from application of Schwartz integral kernel theorem: